kidsbits/KD2124-kidsbits-Desktop-Tutorial-V2.0/docs/KidsBlockDesktop/KidsBlockDesktopTutorial.md

 #### 7.34.1 Overview

 ESP32 boasts a built-in Wi-Fi and Bluetooth nodule that is widely used in Internet of Things (IoT).
 With this function, it can remotely control the data transmission through the wireless network.
-Generally, developers program via an Arduino IDE or ESP-IDF to connect the ESP32 to the Internet via a WiFi connection to a router.

 In applications, ESP32 can be used as a client to connect to a Wi-Fi network, or as a hotspot to create its own network.
 Through these connections, ESP32 receives commands to control external devices, such as turning on/off lights and adjusting temperature.
 In the code, protocols like HTTP and MQTT are used to communicate with the server to achieve data sending and receiving, so as to remotely control and monitoring.